 During the calendar year, there are many funding opportunities and scholarships available.

-Currently, IPPA offers a program with matching co-op dollars to assist individual pig farmers, county pork producer groups and a variety of other types of organizations to be more positively involved and visible in their communities.
+IPPA offers a program with matching co-op dollars to assist individual pig farmers, county pork producer groups and a variety of other types of organizations to be more positively involved and visible in their communities.
 The Illinois Pork Community Outreach Co-op Program will match up to $250 for the purchase of pork products.
+This program has closed for 2023.

 Tree buffers are just one of the current best management practices that pig farmers are embracing to benefit the environment.
 A buffer is an area of trees that are strategically placed to provide a wind break, recycle clean air, and provide curb appeal to a landscape.